This page describes the naming convention for Compute Engine resources.

 In general, resource names must be unique within a location within a project.
 For example, an external IP address name must be unique within the region where it resides.
 However, you can reuse names across locations.

-your VM instance names must be unique across the project.
-We strongly
+ZonalOnly then all VM names must be unique across the project.
+We

-only so you can reuse VM names across locations, but also because it offers
+projects, not only so you can reuse VM names across zones and regions, but also

-higher reliability guarantees by isolating failures in the DNS registration to
+because it offers higher reliability by isolating failures in the DNS

 Zonal DNS names.